lucy-musicalfish/ducks-team-23/README.md

 This is our Read Me file, we will use this to keep track of all the files.
 I will update this regularly when I see new files/anything changes - Lucy

 Planning is being done on the wiki.
-I will add all changes to the official planning doc as well.
+I will add all changes to here (the ReadMe) as well

 please make sure you have all read the project 3 document fully and properly, and understand it.
 Especially the stuff around the marking.